Caia-Tech/the-burden/README.md

 y'all brought out the kitchen sink... every doctrine.
-Chief magistrate the ex chief judge. for something "moot"
+Chief magistrate, the ex chief judge. for something "moot"

 For the record, I have everything to win.
 I love life.
 I'm just temporarily indigent.
 And I will never stop standing up for myself.